 The database tables are the most important element in your blog or website.
-If you’re using WordPress, Drupal, Joomla, or any other platform, you need to have a clean database to make the connection between the website, and the stored information works properly.
-But, sometimes the database tables can be corrupted, and that is one of the common problems that cause an error establishing a database connection problem.
+If you’re using WordPress or any other platform, you need to have a clean database to make the connection between the website, and the stored information work properly.
+But, sometimes, the database tables can be corrupted, and that is one of the common problems that cause an error in establishing a database connection problem.

-In the last post, we’ve talked about how to solve the database connection problems, without taking the risk with any file.
-Today, I’ll show you with a clear tutorial how to repair a corrupted database tables, directly from the PhpMyAdmin dashboard.
+In the last post, we talked about how to solve the database connection problems, without taking the risk with any file.
+Today, I’ll show you a clear tutorial on how to repair a corrupted database table, directly from the PhpMyAdmin dashboard.

 Repair the Corrupted Tables

-Your database tables are displayed now, your next step is repairing them at once.
+Your database tables are displayed now, your next step is to repair them at once.
 All you have to do is to scroll down and click the “check all” tables, and select “Repair Table“, as below:

-As you can see it’s not a rocket science to repair the WordPress database tables or any other database.
-Make sure that you select the right database, and not be confused with the others.
+As you can see, it’s not rocket science to repair the WordPress database tables or any other database.
+Make sure that you select the right database, and do not be confused with the others.
 If you have multiple websites hosted on the same account, it’s recommended to create a memorable database prefix or name for each one.
-Thus, you can easily find your tables and avoid any mistake.
+Thus, you can easily find your tables and avoid any mistakes.

-You can’t know exactly the problem that caused the database table corruption.
-Sometimes, a wrong server configuration, or even, low quality hosting can be the cause.
+You can’t know exactly the problem that caused the corrupted database tables.
+Sometimes, a wrong server configuration, or even, low-quality hosting can be the cause.

 In other cases, if you have thousands of options and information stored in that database without optimization, the database itself can be broken.

 That’s why you should clean and optimize your database.
 If you have tables for plugins that you no longer use.
-Why let them adding extra space, and make your blog loads slowly.
-There are many plugins that you can use, as an example, the WP Optimize can help you clean your database and save some disk space.
+Why let them add extra space, and make your blog load slowly?
+There are many plugins that you can use.
+For example, WP Optimize can help you clean your database and save some disk space.

 Remember that you have to create a regular database backup, to be able to restore your site if something happens later.
 Your database is the only thing that can make your log life again.
 It contains your posts and links, and all expect your uploaded images.

-So, you should also backup your uploads folder everyday and keep it in a safe place, the database still have your image links but can’t find them.
+So, you should also back your uploads folder every day and keep it in a safe place; the database still has your image links but can’t find them.